SKasaei/Model-Version-Management-benchmark/README.md

 > $$ BAF = BCF × {\\frac{1}{max(Branching Question Values)} \sum_{i=1}^{5} g_i } $$

 > $$ wl(L1) = 1, wl(L2) = 2, wl(L3) = 3 $$

-- Reproduce the benchmark scenarios in your modeling environment.
-- Compare versioning capabilities.

-> Note: Artifacts are provided in standard formats (e.g., XMI and ECORE) for interoperability.
-If your tool uses a different format, you may adapt the models while preserving their structure and semantics.

 ---